UMEcolGenetics/PawPawPulation-Genetics/README.md

 ### Expected Heterozygosity (He)

-Expected Heterozygosity (He or Hexp) is  describes the number of heterozygous genotypes that would be expected to be observed under Hardy-Weinberg equilibrium.
+Expected Heterozygosity (He or Hexp) is  describes the frequency of heterozygous genotypes that would be expected to be observed under Hardy-Weinberg equilibrium.
+Sometimes called, Gene diversity,i it is a common statistic for assessing genetic variation within populations.

 ### Isolation by Distance (IBD)